KodyKantor/chum/README.md

     -f, --format h|v|t  statistics output format, default: h -m, --max-data CAP  maximum amount of data to write to the target,
                         default: 0, '0' disables cap
+    -r, --read-list FILE
+                        path to a file listing files to read from server,
-    -h, --help          print this help message
+                        default: none (files are chosen from recent uploads) -h, --help          print this help message
 ```